High School Grads Out Thousands After Travel Scam

 The group of high school friends and their parents saved their money for 10 months to pay for the trip, which they were told would include flights to Miami.

-Once they arrived at the Miami port on June 15 to depart for Jamaica on a Carnival Cruise ship, the ticket agent delivered the devastating news.
+Once they arrived at the Miami port on June 15 to depart for the Bahamas on a Carnival Cruise ship, the ticket agent delivered the devastating news.

 “I’m sorry to say, it looks like you guys have been scammed, because they had a situation like that before where they had a group of people come for a cruise–and they’re not even booked on the cruise,” Frazier said, recounting the conversation she had at the ticket desk.